top of page

 Blankets and Throws/ Slippers and Socks

 The fashion and furnishings of the Sudtirol make me want to extend winter for a few more months.
-Cozy blankets and throws, slippers (we love the Südtirol Style pantofole (slippers) by Flocky and socks are just the beginning.
-Mediterranean images mingle with traditional Tyrolean atmosphere.
-Palms and cypresses grow between grape vines and apple trees, with castles, lakes, meadows and alpine valleys framed by sheer walls of rock.
-More than enough inspiration to create some unique designs.
-In winter let them give you a new perspective on the season.
+Cozy blankets, throws and slippers (the Südtirol style pantofole) and socks are just the beginning. with more than enough inspiration to create some unique designs to give you a new perspective on the season.
+Watch for a mid-winter reset at cosituttimarketplace coming in February

 bottom of page